teamniteo/handbook/people/benefits.md

     Therefore Dejan charges the company, $500 in business expenses and $1100 in spent allowance.
 And before the trip, Dejan's allowance budget was $500 so after the trip, it is now $900.

+### Extending your trip with vacation days

+You are encouraged to extend your trip and take vacation days to see the place you travel to.
+Or the place where your layover is.
+We are already paying for your ticket, so might as well get the most of it, right?

 ## Courses